eolesinski/poliscipy/docs/index.md

 ---

-If Jekyll is installed on your computer, you can also build and preview the created site locally.
-This lets you test changes before committing them, and avoids waiting for GitHub Pages.1 And you will be able to deploy your local build to a different platform than GitHub Pages.
+With Python installed, you can quickly set up PoliSciPy and start generating electoral maps.
+This lets you experiment with data, visualize results instantly, and test customizations before sharing or publishing.

 PoliSciPy is especially useful for:

 - Creating customized, high-quality electoral college maps of the United States
 - Conducting political data analysis and tracking changes in voting history and patterns

-Other than that, you’re free to customize sites that you create with this template, however you like.
-You can easily change the versions of just-the-docs and Jekyll it uses, as well as adding further plugins.
+- Exploring historical election results and visualizing trends

+Feel free to customize maps however you like, check out the [Getting Started](https://eolesinski.github.io/poliscipy/quickstart.html) guide above, share your results, and post any questions or issues that you run into on the [GitHub](https://github.com/eolesinski/poliscipy) repository.

 <div align="center">
     <img src="assets/election_2024.png" alt="Electoral College Map" width="974">